whatsim/enlarger-timer/README.md

 ## Dependencies

-once you have the sketch open in the [Arduino IDE](https://www.arduino.cc/) you need to install MD_REncoder via `Tools > Manage Library` in the Arduino menu.
-You can search for 'MD_REncoder' and select install.
+once you have the sketch open in the [Arduino IDE](https://www.arduino.cc/) you need to install `MD_REncoder` via `Tools > Manage Library` in the Arduino menu.
+You can search for `MD_REncoder` and select install.
 I am running version 1.0.1.
 The sketch also requires Wire which should come with the Arduino IDE.

 ## pinout